QingyangKong/knowledge-dump/Specifications/Javascript/node js/NPM Basic commands.md

 package-lock.json is automatically generated for any operations where npm modifies either the node_modules tree, or package.json.
 In other words, when you add, remove, upgrade or downgrade the dependencies in node_modules, package-lock.json will be generated automatically.
 When run command `npm install`, NPM will install dependencies in package-lock.json even the they are not saved in package.json.
 In official document, this file is intended to be comitted into source repositories.
 The purpose to use the package-lock.json, IMO, are:
-1. In the package.json, sometimes versions of some dependencies are not specified. eg I installed lodash by running `npm lodash`, this config will be added into package.json.
+1. In the package.json, sometimes versions of some dependencies are not specified. eg I installed lodash by running `npm lodash --save`, this config will be added into package.json.
 ```
 {
   "lodash": "^4.17.4"